ATNU/hands-on-server/Endpoints.md

 User has not saved anything for that page number yet:
 ```
 {
-    "page": [],
+    "page": null
-    "message": "user has not saved this page yet"
 }
 ```

-User has saved a page for that number (returns most recently saved version):
+User has saved a page for that number:
 ```
 {
     "page": {